JamieAbbottScott/underwriteme-api-docs/content/comparison/list.markdown

 Until all Enquiries are open Comparison contains only estimated decisions and quotes.

+Response JSON has following structure:

+- ***estimated*** `boolean` *(optional)* - Flag stating that all decisions and quotes are estimated.
+This flag is shown in the response when all enquiries are not closed.
+- ***items*** `array` *(required)* - A list for Comparison Items (represented as `object` type) containing decision, quote and other Provider specific details for particular Product.
+Detailed structure of Comparison Item can be found in the following section.

 + Parameters

     + applicationId (required, string, `1502181407123020689`) ...
 Unique ID of existing Application.